openstack-titanium-community/Dashboard/README.md

 Horizon Guidelines
 http://docs.openstack.org/developer/horizon/

-Requirements
+###Requirements
-Note Chef 0.10.0 or higher is required (for Chef environment use).
+Chef Server 0.10.0 or higher is required (for Chef environment use).
 Four nodes are required with a Linux environment, three nodes will be used to deploy horizon in a 3 node cluster while 1 node will have all dependant openstack services installed and configured.

 ###Dependencies